eamigo86/graphene-django-extras/README.md

 ## Change Log:
+#### v0.4.7:
+    1. Upgrade graphene-django dependency to version == 2.6.0.

 #### v0.4.6:
-    1. Bump graphql-core dependencies to >= 2.2.1.
+    1. Upgrade graphql-core dependency to version >= 2.2.1.
-    2. Bump graphene dependencies to >= 2.1.8.
+    2. Upgrade graphene dependency to version >= 2.1.8.
-    3. Bump graphene-django dependencies to >= 2.5.0.
+    3. Upgrade graphene-django dependency to version >= 2.5.0.
-    4. Bump django-filter dependencies to >= 2.2.0.
+    4. Upgrade django-filter dependency to version >= 2.2.0.
     5. Fixed bug 'DjangoSerializerOptions' object has no attribute 'interfaces' after update to graphene==2.1.8.
     6. The tests were refactored and added some extra tests for DjangoSerializerType.